Basic Self Care Tips for Caregivers

 Be Active

 The argument to this one: I don’t have time for that.
 For this, we will simply say “you don’t find time, you make time.”
 Physical Health and Exercise is one of the Four Pillars of Healthy Aging.
-The Alzheimer’s Association says if you do one thing to improve the health of your brain and body: add physical activity to your life.

 You can:

-• Take a walk on your ten minute break
+• Take a walk on your ten-minute break

 • Stand up while working at your desk